DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/1/world4.md

 "Ugh, it is so bright!
 It is been a while since I saw sunlight."

-Covering her eyes, Rinne exits graveyard.
+Covering her eyes, Rinne exits the graveyard.
 Under her golden hair could be seen pointy ears.
 On her back are tenma's wings.
 Mix of foreign god, demon and human.